-"Issuing and Paying Agent" means, U.S. Bank Trust Company, National Association, when acting in such capacity, or any successor issuing and paying agent appointed pursuant to this Order.
+"Issuing and Paying Agent" means U.S. Bank Trust Company, National Association, when acting in such capacity, or any successor issuing and paying agent appointed pursuant to this Order.

-"Issuing and Paying Agent Agreement" means that agreement between the County and the Issuing and Paying Agent, dated January 10, 2022, the terms and conditions of which were previously approved and are hereby ratified and confirmed.
+"Issuing and Paying Agent Agreement" means that agreement between the County and the Issuing and Paying Agent, dated October 23, 2018, the terms and conditions of which are hereby ratified and confirmed, as the same may from time to time be in effect.

-"Loan" means a loan to the County pursuant to the Credit Agreement.
+"Loan" means a loan to the County pursuant to each Credit Agreement.

-"Loan Note" means any promissory note executed and delivered by the County to the order of the Credit Provider to evidence a Loan made by the Credit Provider to the County under the Credit Agreement.
+"Loan Note" or "Loan Notes" means any promissory note executed and delivered by the County to the order of the Series D Credit Provider, the Series D-2 Credit Provider and/or the Series D-3 Credit Provider to evidence a Loan made by any Credit Provider to the County under any Credit Agreement.

-"Master Note" means the form of Note issued in book-entry form only and registered in the name of Cede & Co., as nominee of DTC or another securities depository pursuant to Section 2.8, which is intended to evidence the County's aggregate obligations under the Notes.
+"Master Note" means the form of Note issued in book-entry form only and registered in the name of Cede & Co., as nominee of DTC or another securities depository pursuant to Section 2.8, which, is intended to evidence the County's aggregate obligations under the Notes.

-"Maximum Rate" means the lesser of (i) maximum "net effective interest rate" allowable under Chapter 1204, Texas Government Code, as amended, which is currently 15%, or (ii) such lesser maximum rate as shall from time to time be authorized by Commissioners Court, which initially shall be 10%; provided with respect to obligations payable to the Credit Provider pursuant to the Credit Agreement and the related Fee Letter (as defined in the Credit Agreement) the Maximum Rate shall mean the maximum "net effective interest rate" allowable under Chapter 1204 Texas Government Code.
+"Maximum Rate" means the lesser of (i) maximum "net effective interest rate" allowable under Chapter 1204, Texas Government Code, as amended, which is currently 15%, or (ii) such lesser maximum rate as shall from time to time be authorized by Commissioners Court, which initially shall be 10%.